David Harman Layton, 83 https://browncountypress.com/obituaries/19090/david-harman-layton-83 2026-02-18T03:00:00Z

 ]]>

-Funeral services will be held at 11:00 A.M.
-Thursday, November 6, 2025 at the Cahall Funeral Home in Ripley, Ohio.
-John Neu will officiate.
-Visitation will be from 5:00 P.M. – 7:00 P.M.
-Wednesday at the funeral home.
-Interment will be in the Maplewood Cemetery in Ripley, Ohio.
+Funeral services will be held at 1:00 P.M.
+Thursday, February 12, 2026 at the Cahall Funeral Home in Mt.
+Orab, Ohio.
+Dave Warren will officiate.
+Visitation will be from 11:00 A.M. – 1:00 P.M.
+Thursday at the funeral home.
+Private interment will be held at the convenience of the family in the Williamsburg Cemetery in Williamsburg, Ohio.

 ]]>